 Tip: If you add marigolds to the liquid manure as well as comfrey, you will also increase the potassium content of your plant liquid manure.

-In addition to tomatoes, comfrey liquid manure is particularly suitable as a fertilizer for heavy growers such as eggplants, cucumbers, pumpkins, potatoes, peppers, celery and zucchinis.
+In addition to tomatoes, comfrey liquid manure is particularly suitable as a fertilizer for heavy feeders such as eggplants, cucumbers, pumpkins, potatoes, peppers, celery and zucchinis.
 But berry bushes, lovage, fruit trees, roses and sunflowers are also happy to receive such fertilizers.
-You can water your plants with the liquid manure every 1-3 weeks as required.
+You can water your plants with the liquid manure every 1 - 3 weeks as required.
 Instead of a slurry, you can also bury the leaves of comfrey in the soil next to the roots of your plants or mulch them with it.
 This will release the nutrients to your plants more slowly, but continuously over a longer period of time.

 Comfrey manure also contains plenty of phosphorus, which is important for the formation of flowers and fruit.
 Plants that have a high phosphorus requirement, such as lemons, mint and hydrangeas, benefit from a dose of comfrey fertilizer.